natforsdick/rewarewaannotation/README.md

 ## Usage

-> **Note**
-> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
-> to set-up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
-> with `-profile test` before running the workflow on actual data.

 **Pipeline usage is covered more comprehensively on [this page](docs/usage.md)**.

+### Preparing to run on NeSI

+1. Make a new directory for your annotation workflow. `git clone` this repo.
+Then make a directory for the annotation output.
+2. Install NextFlow locally on NeSI as per the [Introduction to Nextflow workshop](https://genomicsaotearoa.github.io/Nextflow_Workshop/session_1/1_introduction/#nextflow-cli) (see 'How to install Nextflow locally').
+You may need to load Java:
+   `module load Java/11.0.4`
+3. Once you have moved NextFlow to your `$HOME/bin`, check whether it can be found:
+   `nextflow -version`
+   If it doesn't return NextFlow version information, you will need to export bin to path:
+   `export PATH="$HOME/bin:$PATH"`
+4. Set up the rest of the environment ready to run the test config.
+We are running this pipeline with Singularity - please ignore the message regarding it being deprecated on NeSI.
+   We will need to set up cache and temporary directories, and run `setfacl -b` commands to bypass NeSI security access control on `nobackup` to allow `pull` from online repos. module load Singularity/3.11.3 mkdir {/path/to/cachedir,/path/to/tmpdir}
+   CACHEDIR=/path/to/cachedir
+   export NXF_SINGULARITY_CACHEDIR=$CACHEDIR
+   SINGULARITY_TMPDIR=/path/to/tmpdir
+   export SINGULARITY_TMPDIR=$SINGULARITY_TMPDIR
+   setfacl -b "${NXF_SINGULARITY_CACHEDIR}" /path/to/rewarewaannotation/main.nf
+   setfacl -b "${SINGULARITY_TMPDIR}" /path/to/rewarewaannotation/main.nf
+5. Test your setup.
+   Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data. **Note**: The nextflow process will also make a `.nextflow.log` file, but if you don't rename it, it will be overwritten.
+   `nextflow run /path/to/rewarewaannotation/ -profile test,singularity --outdir results &> anno-test.log`
+   You can test resuming the pipeline using `-resume`.
+Once you have run the test, I recommend cleaning out the singularity cache prior to starting a run with real data.
+   `singularity cache clean`

+### Setting up to run for your data on NeSI via SLURM

 In brief:

-Prepare a samplesheet with your input data that looks as follows:
+Prepare a samplesheet with your RNA-seq input data that looks as follows:

 `samplesheet.csv`: